-If you are also one of those who is fed up with YouTube’s weird policies and behavior, then have a look at the YouTube alternatives of 2019.
+If you are also one of those who is fed up with YouTube’s weird policies and behavior, then have a look at the YouTube alternatives.
 These are the best video sharing sites:

 The best alternative for Youtube is Vimeo.
 It is one of the classiest video sharing website that you can find on the internet, it overshadows YouTube in almost every sense.
 The website was launched back in 2004, and since then it hasn’t looked back.
 Vimeo, unlike YouTube, focuses more on quality rather than quantity.

 YouTube is the place where people go to see cats jumping here and there, but when it comes to Vimeo, it is the site that actually showcases real and talented video works.